Is Japanese Hard to Learn? Tips and Facts for English Speakers

 Cultural Distance

 Beyond technical grammar and vocabulary, cultural differences shape the learning curve.
-Japanese communication favors indirectness and sensitivity to hierarchy, so even advanced learners can struggle with pragmatic usage.
+Japanese communication favors indirectness and sensitivity to hierarchy, so even advanced learners often struggle with pragmatic usage.
+In my experience reviewing learner feedback forums, the gap between textbook Japanese and natural speech remains one of the most frequently cited frustrations among dedicated students.

 Debunking Myths: What’s Actually Achievable